 How to Prevent a Recurrence of Fleas on Your Pet

 Do not depend on shampooing to get rid of fleas permanently.
 In fact, a flea bath is only one in a multi-step process of flea eradication.
 If you bathe your pet and do nothing else to change the situation, chances are that your home is still infested.

 Fleas live in the environment, and control must be aimed at getting rid of fleas where they live.
 Talk to your vet about an appropriate method of flea control for your pet, his bedding, and your home.
 This can include any combination of a spray, powder, collar, or a spot-on treatment.

 Other methods of control are environmental insecticides, such as foggers or yard sprays, medications given to the pet to break the flea life cycle, and daily vacuuming.

-You will want to carefully read all product warnings and follow instructions closely.
-Do not use more product than recommended, it can be dangerous.
+Carefully read all product warnings and follow instructions closely.
+Do not use more product than recommended, as they can react and be dangerous to you and your pet.
 As usual, keep all products away from children, and wash your hands thoroughly after shampooing your pets.